commercetools/commercetools-sync-java/docs/usage/CATEGORY_SYNC.md

 <!-- TODO - GITHUB ISSUE#138: Split into explanation of how to "sync from project to project" vs "import from feed"-->

 #### Prerequisites
+1. Create a `sphereClient`:
+Use the `ClientConfigurationUtils#createClient` util which applies the best practices for `SphereClient` creation.
+If you have custom requirements for the sphere client creation, have a look into the [Important Usage Tips](IMPORTANT_USAGE_TIPS.md).

-1. The sync expects a list of `CategoryDraft`s that have their `key` fields set to be matched with categories in the target CTP project.
+2. The sync expects a list of `CategoryDraft`s that have their `key` fields set to be matched with categories in the target CTP project.
 Also, the categories in the target project are expected to have the `key` fields set, otherwise they won't be matched.

-2. Every category may have a reference to a `parent category` and a reference to the `Type` of its custom fields.
+3. Every category may have a reference to a `parent category` and a reference to the `Type` of its custom fields.
 These references are matched by their `key`s.
 Therefore, in order for the sync to resolve the actual ids of the references, their `key`s has to be supplied.